catlin-g/ConwaysGameOfLife/README.md

 2. Buffer - uses a hidden active zone outside the visible active zone so that edge effects are less noticeable.
 3. Wrap - active areas that move across boundaries and reappear on the opposite edge.

-Once a valid seed is created, the following rules are applied simultaneosly on each generation:
+Once a valid seed is created, the following rules are applied simultaneously on each generation:
 1. Any live cell with two or three neighbours survives.
 2. Any dead cell with three live neighbours becomes a live cell.
 3. All other live cells die in the next generation.
 All other dead cells stay dead.